 An example of this would be many of the bearings for the Datsun roadster.
 See Koyo bearing book.
 There are thousands of bearings listed here with drawings and tolerances.
 The bearings that Koyo make were not always tailored around one vehicle or industrial application.
 Many automotive and industrial manufacturers would build their transmissions and axle bearing requirements around readily available catalog items.
 Quality control, tolerances as represented for each individual product, were defined by the bearing manufacturer not by Nissan.

-To infer, as another vendor is doing, that there is one standard of quality for Nissan boxed parts for a particular application and another standard of quality and tolerances that the same manufacturer has for the plain wrap version of the same part coming off the same assembly line that they sell to other suppliers, is simply preposterous, fake news and insulting to the Japanese people.
+To infer, as another vendor is doing, that there is one standard of quality and tolerances a manufacturer holds to Nissan specifications for a particular application and then another lesser standard of quality and tolerances that the same manufacturer has for the plain wrap version of the same part coming off the same assembly line that they sell to other suppliers, is simply preposterous, fake news and quite frankly insulting to the Japanese people.
 But that is who Dann is, alienating and insulting the very culture and country that gave him his riches and acreage.
-The idea of this goes against the very culture, pride and excellence, the very nature of Japanese etiquette.
+The idea of this goes against the very essence, pride and excellence, the very nature of Japanese moral and social etiquette.

-Now to the the facts.
-I have sold Nissan, OEM to Nissan parts for 29 years and have met many Japanese distributors and manufacturers and have direct broker accounts to many OEM manufacturers who would agree that erroneously expressed claims, such as those made by this other vendor, are not supported by any factual information.
+I have sold Nissan, OEM to Nissan parts for 30 years and have met many Japanese distributors and manufacturers and have direct broker accounts to many OEM manufacturers who would agree that erroneously expressed claims, such as those made by this other vendor, are not supported by any factual information.

 I don't know where this vendor came up with this idea that "From Nissan" meant that the Koyo bearing in the Nissan box is better than the Koyo bearing in the Koyo box or for that matter the Tokico master cylinder being sold in the yellow and black Tokico box is, a second, a defective product, being dumped by the Japanese company on unsuspecting buyers.
 Really now, like they would risk a worldwide class action lawsuit for selling a product that could potentially kill someone, an act of maleficence.

 This vendor, by his own admission, has little experience with, direct to manufacturer, purchasing of OEM parts.
 For most of his 40 years they have sold only Nissan parts in Nissan boxes or so he claims.
-It has been only recently that they have begun to sell aftermarket parts largely out of the necessity to be more competitive in the market and probably because Nissan has been discontinuing many part numbers from their OEM vendors, motivated largely by sales history and space requirements, not because the OEM manufacturer have themselves discontinued offering the part number and of course there are some exceptions.
+It has been only recently that they have begun to sell aftermarket parts largely out of the necessity to be more competitive in the market and probably because Nissan has discontinued ordering many part numbers from their OEM vendors, motivated largely by sales history and space requirements, not because the OEM manufacturer have themselves discontinued offering the part number and of course there are some exceptions.

 Aftermarket parts are a completely different animal then an OEM product and I will now explain this difference.